jaidensiu/eggpedia/README.md

 # Eggpedia

-A Kotlin Multiplatform Android and iOS mobile app that illustrates different ways you can cook eggs.
+A Kotlin Multiplatform Android and iOS mobile app to explore recipes and play minigames about eggs.

 ## Motivation

-TODO
+As someone who likes to eat eggs (and write code in Kotlin), I envisioned an Android and iOS app about eggs using Kotlin Multiplatform to combine my unique interests.

 ## Features

+- Home screen
+- Egg recipes screen
+- Saved/cached egg recipes screen
+- Egg details screen
-- TODO
+- Egg minigames
+  - An egg name and image matching minigame
+  - An egg memory minigame (in development...)

 ## Architecture

-TODO
+The architecture mirrors the recommended architectural principles and best practices for building clean, scalable, and maintainable apps on Android.

 ## Built with